donishadsmith/neurocaps/paper/paper.md

 functional states, which are characterized by consistent, replicable, and distinct periods of time-varying brain connectivity patterns [@Rabany2019].
-Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using a clustering algorithm (i.e. k-means) to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].
+Among these techniques, CAPs analysis aggregates similar spatial distributions of brain activity using a clustering algorithm (i.e., k-means) to capture the dynamic nature of brain activity [@Liu2013; @Liu2018].

 # Statement of Need
-The typical CAPs workflow can be programmatically time-consuming to manually orchestrate as it generally entails several steps:
+The CAPs workflow can be programmatically time-consuming as researchers must:

 1. apply spatial dimensionality reduction to timeseries data
 2. perform nuisance regression and remove high-motion volumes